Tonigau/EzySVG/README.md

 # EzySVG lib for freebasic

-**EzySVG88** is a simplified library of commands to enable creating SVG files in your FB code.
+**EzySVG.bi** is a simplified library with commands to enable creating SVG files in your FB code.
 See Test ezySVG_1.bas for example usage.
 I started this project as I needed to import vector data to CDRx4 from my logic analyzer to annotate the captured data graphically.